danzilberdan/danzilberdan.github.io/_posts/2022-02-11-exploring-sqlite-write-ahead-logging.markdown

 <h4>Example</h4>

 Let's look at an example.
-As you can see, at T0 (Example start), All pages are blue - representing their original content.
+As you can see, at T0 (initial time), All pages are blue - representing their original content.
 As time passes, pages are modified.
 At T1, Page 0, is overriden with new data.
 At T2, pages 2 and 3 are overriden with new page contents.
 Notice that the changes are appended one on top of the other to the WAL.

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQi01fFBD3hDG5kV4dGc7WMaGznZ_sBgp0vl-_tNhS5Vy4OmGPpqjJPTfU1BPkTSahiv346lLFIVuZ-/pub?w=1440&amp;h=810">